ym820/foreground_window_forcast/index.md

 # Introduction
 <img src="assets\avg_launch_time.png" class="center" height=800 alt="Image of the average launch time of Google Chrome and Windows Explorer across machines of varying ages." />

 Long app launch times can be frustrating and hamper productivity, even on new computers.
-Chrome, for example. takes an average of 11.1 seconds to launch a 0-1 year old device.
+Chrome, for example. takes an average of 11.1 seconds to launch on a 0-1 year old device.
 To address this issue, our proposed solution is to pre-emptively launch applications based on user behavior/usage patterns.
 Our approach involves using machine learning models, such as Hidden Markov Model and Long Short-Term Memory, to predict which applications should be launched and when, based on system usage reports generated from users.

 # Methodology